rahulgopinath/rahulgopinath.github.io/_posts/2024-01-04-lstar-learning-regular-languages.markdown

-We start with the start state in the table, because we know for sure that it exists, and is represented by the empty string in row and column, which together (prefix + suffix = '' + '') is the empty string.
+We start with the start state in the table, because we know for sure that it exists, and is represented by the empty string in row and column, which together (prefix + suffix) is the empty string '' or $$ \epsilon $$.
 We ask the program if it accepts the empty string, and if it accepts, we mark the corresponding cell in the table as accept (or `1`).

 For any given state in the DFA, we should be able to say what happens when an input symbol is fed into the machine in that state.
 So, we can extend the table with what happens when each input symbol is fed into the start state.